vanklompf/vanklompf.github.io/_posts/2019-10-25-shrinking-structure-part1.md

 Even when padding between struct members is eliminated, there still seems to be some overhead.
 Sum of all data members on 64bit machine is:
 > 8 + 8 + 8 + 2 + 1 + 1 = 28 bytes

 but `sizeof()` returns 32.
 Where additional 4 bytes comes from?
-Structures in C++ are aligneditsel to alignment of its biggest member.
+Structures in C++ are aligned itself to alignment of its biggest member.
 So in this case to 8 bytes, and next 8-alignment for 28 will be 32.
 Fortunately there is a way to avoid this kind of padding by using [type attribute](https://gcc.gnu.org/onlinedocs/gcc/Common-Type-Attributes.html#Common-Type-Attributes) `packed` on our descriptor structure.
 What it does?
 According to [gcc manual](https://gcc.gnu.org/onlinedocs/gcc/Common-Type-Attributes.html#Common-Type-Attributes) it specifies that
 > each structure member is placed to minimize the memory required.

 Which in short term means: remove all padding.
 This is how declaration of our structure looks now: